eduairet/software-architecture/_notes/12-case-study.md

 This structure allows the logging service to be easily injected and used internally by other components, rather than being accessed via external HTTP endpoints.

 ![Logging Architecture](../_assets/img/logging-architecture.png)

+<h4 id="logging-implementation">Implementation Instructions</h4>

+1. Use dependency injection to inject the logging service into the receiver.
+2. Handle Database interactions using Entity Framework.